teifip/node-webtokens/README.md

 - `header` - Token header as JavaScript object; not present if the token header could not be parsed;
 - `payload` - Token payload as JavaScript object; present only for [JWS](https://tools.ietf.org/html/rfc7515) tokens and in absence of errors; for [JWE](https://tools.ietf.org/html/rfc7516) tokens the payload gets added to the `ParsedToken` object after decryption, which is performed when the token verification API is invoked.

-The token parsing A does not throw errors.
+Token parsing never throws errors.
 Any error condition encountered during parsing is reported in the `error` object.

 **parsedToken.setTokenLifetime(lifetime)**